Colors and Palettes

 4bpp Sprites use only 4 bits for each pixel so we have 15 colors plus transparent available to us.

 Color 0 or in binary %0000 is always transparent.
-Other colors have values from 1-15 or In binary %0001 to %1111.
+Other colors have values from 1-15 or

 If we look at the Sprite registers we can see that register 8 (or offset 7) reserves 4 lower bits for Palette Offset.
 You can probably already see how everything comes together nicely.